bhavaniravi/dataengineering-zoomcamp-exercises/week-1/README.md

 - The zoomcamp script was chunking the df transforming and then ingesting
 - Instead I took the route to use `chunksize` and `dtype` parameters
+- One problem with dtype casting was that the column name in 2019 file was different from 2021 file.
+Which means I have to change the script for new data.

 ## Using Poetry